Scope and Goals

-- Provide an outlet for the scholarly exchange of new knowledge and educational innovations that would otherwise not be disseminated after a conference presentation.
+- Provide an outlet for the scholarly exchange of new knowledge and educational innovations.

 - Facilitate scholarly productivity and writing skills development of early-stage scholars, including researchers, residents, students, and clinical faculty focused on teaching and educational practice.